 - 1. Population Served: Adults ages 18 and older, who are identified and referred by the BHC collaborative team.
 Individuals in the criminal justice system who also have symptoms of mental illness impacting their behavior. - 2.
 Services Provided: Mental health services, linkage to individual/family counseling, crisis and post crisis support, and other necessary services.
 The "whatever it takes" model includes wrap-around, care management, and building client identified support systems. - 3.
-Program Goals: To support the mental health, physical health, well-being and stability of the individual, improve outcomes, and reduce the risk of higher levels of services, including hospitalization or further incarceration through the provision of intensive support services and resource building.
+Program Goals: To support the mental health, physical health, well-being and stability of the individual, improve outcomes, and reduce the risk of higher levels of services, including hospitalization or further incarceration through the provision of

+- intensive support services and resource building.
 To increase engagement with outpatient services. - 4.
 Program Evaluation Methods: The program staff conduct evaluation activities that meet MHSA FSP requirements.
 This includes collecting demographic information on each individual person receiving services, the type of service delivered, the frequency, and duration of services.
 Perception of Care surveys are collected annually and at the end/termination of services.
 Information on timeliness of services and referrals to community services is also collected.
 Data is collected using the Adult Needs and Strengths Assessment (ANSA) and FSP data collection and reporting requirements: the Partnership Assessment Form (PAF), the Key Event Tracking (KET), and Quarterly Assessment Form (3M).
 Data is reported to the MHSA team throughout the year.

 Adult Wellness and Recovery Centers and Family Resource Centers: Wellness Centers are currently located in Ukiah, Willits, and Fort Bragg.
 Family Resource Centers are available in Willits, Fort Bragg, Laytonville, Covelo, Point Arena, and Gualala.
 These centers provide outreach and engagement resources for FSP and other Adults and Older Adults with serious mental illness (SMI).
 The centers also provide outreach and engagement services for those not already identified and engaged in services for the SMI population.
 The Wellness Centers provide a safe environment that promotes access to services, peer support, self-advocacy, and personalized recovery.
 Whole Person Care provides the opportunity to enhance services at these outreach centers.
+These are General Service Development programs.

-- 1. Population Served: Adults over the age of 18. - 2.
-Services Provided: Linkage to counseling, mental health, and other support services such as life skills training, nutrition, exercise education, financial management support, patient navigation, dual diagnosis support, vocational education, educational support, health management support, self-esteem building, and developing healthy social relationships. - 3.
-Program Goals: To build resiliency and promote well-being, stability, independence, and recovery. - 4.
+- 1. Population Served: Adults over the age of 18.
+Wellness centers aim to serve approximately 700 clients total, with individual services varying relative the size of the community they serve. - 2.
+Services Provided: Linkage to counseling, mental health, and other support services such as life skills training, nutrition, exercise education, financial management support, patient navigation, dual diagnosis support, vocational education, educational support, health management support, self-esteem building, and developing healthy social relationships.
+These resource centers will be located in Ukiah, Fort Bragg, Laytonville, Round Valley, Point Arena, and Gualala. - 3.
+Program Goals: To build resiliency and promote well-being, stability, independence, and recovery.
+Wellness and Resource Centers are an added support for Full Service Partners, and will track and document the number of Full Service Partners they serve. - 4.
 Program Evaluation Methods: These programs provide program data on the number of individuals receiving services, the type of services delivered (groups, trainings, etc.), the frequency, and duration of services provided.
 Perception of Care surveys are collected at least annually, and pre and post service delivery.